edgedb/edgedb/docs/reference/projects.rst

 This is totally a valid case and Gel fully supports it!

-Before running ``edgedb project init``, you just need to create a local link to the remote Gel instance first:
+Before running :gelcmd:`project init`, you just need to create a local link to the remote Gel instance first:

 ..
 TODO: Will need to change this once https://github.com/edgedb/edgedb-cli/issues/1269 is resolved